 Design your own work schedule.

 Make a task list.
-Place the most important task against the time slot when you are the most energetic during the day.
-I write in the morning as that is when I am the most energetic.
+Place the most crucial task against the time slot when you are the most energetic during the day.
+I write in the morning as that is when I am the most active.
 Maybe, coding or product designing or doodling is core to your work.
 Place it in the high energy zone of your day.